- Organization admin

 installation is complete, SMB is no longer required.

 - Select whether you want to auto-restart the Domain Controllers after installation.
-Regardless of what you choose, the password sync agent takes effect only after a Domain Controller restart.
+Regardless of what you choose, the password sync agent will only take effect after a Domain Controller restart.

 The provided account doesn't have Domain Admin rights